niuiic/develop-tools/README.md

 Just modify `templatePath` defined at the first line of the `devopt.sh`.
 And you can use the tools.

+OS: linux
+Editor: (neo)vim (some plugins needed)

+> If you don't use vim as the editor or you don't have the configuration.
+Then you need to modify the script for yourself.

 ## tools

 1. rust-aarch64-static: Set configuration for rust project to use aacrh64 target with static library.